dimitri-edel/terminal_app/README.md

 Enter **today**
 ![Today command image](documentation/img/today.webp)

 Now you can see a table with the forecast for the rest of the day, if you set the forecast mode to hourly using the **set fm** command.
-Forecast mode will not be saved to the settings file.
-It remains set only as long as the script is running in the terminal.
 ![Today report image](documentation/img/today-report.webp)

 If you have set the forecast mode to average, then you will see a table that only shows the date and what kind of weather to expect on average thoughout the day.